The Big “R” in the minds of everyone.

 The good thing is that having money inside these accounts gives liquidity and is very safe.

 The downside is that there is opportunity cost as your money could be put into better use.

-At the other end of the spectrum are investments.
+At the end of the spectrum are investments.

-Investments come in various forms and can be properties, stocks/shares, ETFs, unit trusts, etc.
+They come in various forms such as properties, REITs, ETFs, unit trusts and stocks.

 There is a common denominator though…

 The value can fluctuate.

 Timing is crucial.
 For example, if it drops 50% when it’s time for you to retire, would you sell off at a loss?
 What if it’s down for a prolonged time?
 How are you going to find the money to retire on?